-I did my best to straighten, and met eyes with the Wizard Mendiwat across from me.
+I did my best to straighten, and met the Wizard Starmine’s pale blue eyes.
 We were in the equatorial room, and Dean Enislen and Marewill were, as usual, looking down on us from the balcony.
 I had not missed this.

 But things were different now, even though the motions were the same.
 I had spoken the name of the being I was being trained to defeat—the being I would defeat, if the variables were properly satisfied—and the word seemed to sustain itself, a low buzz beneath everything I did.
 The Ryvkk.
 Everything at the Advance Academy seemed sharper, and more important somehow.

 I still didn’t want to be the Answer, and I still don’t want to be the Answer.
 A part of me still overflows with doubts and dissatisfaction, and Dean Enislen was right when she said that I didn’t truly feel for the loss of the crashed Exigence, or the destruction of the terminals, or the chaos the Splintered One was causing.
 The problem was that it was just too distant.
 I was sad in an abstract way, and wracked with guilt that I couldn’t bring myself to the same level of zealous fervor as Dean Enislen.
 Still, the guilt itself was progress, evidence that maybe I wasn’t as self-centered as I feared.
 I wanted to be driven, which was a change.
 I didn’t want to be a person who didn’t care about the fate of the Ferren just because the Ryvkk had never taken anything from me.